AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/deactivate-a-trigger-smart-campaign-schedule-tab.md

 >[!NOTE]
 >
->This will&nbsp;stop *new* people from entering the flow, but people in wait steps or any other flow step will continue to move through the flow until done.
+>This will stop *new* people from entering the flow, but people in wait steps or any other flow step will continue to move through the flow until done.